-EnEd 575, International Environmental Education 3

-Summer II: May

-EnEd 536, Land Management for EE II 1

-EnEd 562, Creative Project and Paper III 2

-EnEd 581, Practicum in Environmental Education II 2

-MAEE Student Learning Outcomes

-Upon completion of the environmental education program, graduates will:

-- 1. Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education. - Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings. - Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation. - Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs. - Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment. - Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.

-Environmental education courses

-ENED 510 Natural History of So.
-Great Lakes 3
+EnEd 535, Land Management for EE2EnEd 550, Faith, Peacemaking & the Environment1EnEd 561, Creative Project and Paper II1EnEd 575, International Environmental Education3 Summer II: May 1 EnEd 536, Land Management for EE II 1 EnEd 562, Creative Project and Paper III 2 EnEd 581, Practicum in Environmental Education II 2 MAEE Student Learning Outcomes Upon completion of the environmental education program, graduates will: Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education.
+Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings.
+Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation.
+Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs.
+Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment.
+Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
+Environmental education courses ENED 510 Natural History of So.
+Great Lakes ENED 515 Research Methods ENED 520 Principles of Environmental Educ ENED 525 Environmental Issues & History they will use in subsequent practicum teaching.